 Driving is a necessity in some areas.
 Public transportation does its best but sometimes it is not so reliable.
 Or, you are just running late and it is easier to drive your own car.
 Driving, regardless of your experience, is a risk we take every day.
 You may be the best driver in the world, but accidents happen because of other people’s negligence, not your own.
 Thankfully, cars are made to be more durable.
 Car crashes may still be likely, but the injuries don’t seem to be as fatal because of increasing safety features.
-There is one feature car engineers just can’t figure out.
+There are one feature car engineers just can’t figure out.
 That is size.

 If you are a small car and you are next to a bigger and heavier semi-truck, the bigger and heavier vehicle will always win.
 Semi-trucks are all over the highway transporting goods from one place to another.
 Semi-trucks are important and needed on the road.
-They are the reason we have goods in our grocery stores or food in our schools.
+They are the reason we have goods in our grocery stores and food in our schools.
 Truck drivers are small heroes in our community.
 They have to take certain license tests and adhere to certain rules provided by their job.

 These rules typically monitor their driving ability.
 For example, some truck companies only allow one traffic violation before they reduce driving hours.
 Other companies require you to maintain a sleeping log if you are driving long distances.
 All these precautions are to keep the truck driver and other drivers safe on the road.
 Our truck accident lawyers at the Law Offices of Howard Craig Kornberg in Los Angeles have over 30 years of experience in this subject area.
 We have seen and heard many tragic stories.
 Truck accidents are almost always fatal because of size and weight.

 Our Truck Accident Attorneys at the Law Offices of Howard Craig Kornberg in Los Angeles want to educate you about 5 dangerous types of truck accidents: